MarvinLer/pypownet/doc/source/game_settings.rst

    :linenos:
    :caption: configuration.yaml

    loadflow_backend: pypower
    #loadflow_backend: matpower

    loadflow_mode: AC  # alternative current: more precise model but longer to process
    #loadflow_mode: DC  # direct current: more simplist and faster model

    max_seconds_per_timestep: 1.0  # time in seconds before player is timedout

    hard_overflow_coefficient: 1.5  # % of line capacity usage above which a line will break bc of hard overflow
    n_timesteps_hard_overflow_is_broken: 10  # number of timesteps a hard overflow broken line is broken

    n_timesteps_consecutive_soft_overflow_breaks: 3  # number of consecutive timesteps for a line to be overflowed b4 break
    n_timesteps_soft_overflow_is_broken: 5  # number of timesteps a soft overflow broken line is broken

    n_timesteps_horizon_maintenance: 20  # number of immediate future timesteps for planned maintenance prevision

    max_number_prods_game_over: 10  # number of tolerated isolated productions before game over
    max_number_loads_game_over: 10  # number of tolerated isolated loads before game over

+   n_timesteps_actionned_line_reactionable: 3  # number of consecutive timesteps before a switched line can be switched again
+   n_timesteps_actionned_node_reactionable: 3  # number of consecutive timesteps before a topology-changed node can be changed again
+   n_timesteps_pending_line_reactionable_when_overflowed: 1 # number of cons. timesteps before a line waiting to be reactionable is reactionable if it is overflowed
+   n_timesteps_pending_node_reactionable_when_overflowed: 1 # number of cons. timesteps before a none waiting to be reactionable is reactionable if it has an overflowed line

+   max_number_actionned_substations: 7  # max number of changes tolerated in number of substations per timestep; actions with more than max_number_actionned_substations have at least one 1 value are replaced by do-nothing action
+   max_number_actionned_lines: 10  # max number of changes tolerated in number of lines per timestep; actions with more than max_number_actionned_lines are switched are replaced by do-nothing action
+   max_number_actionned_total: 15  # combination of 2 previous parameters; actions with more than max_number_total_actionned elements (substation or line) have a switch are replaced by do-nothing action

 .. _reward_signal: